| PAGE 5

 Heightened post-9/11 airport security, which made interisland air travel less convenient than before, and also the planned merger (since called off) of two major interisland airlines, spurred renewed interest in inter-island ferries.
 A private company, Hawaii Superferry, worked with the state to develop an interisland ferry system that would carry cars and trucks as well as passengers.
 In January 2004, it contracted for construction of two new high-speed catamaran ferries.
 Construction of the first one was completed in January 2007, and it arrived in the islands in summer 2007.

-The Superferry is expected to be used mainly by local residents and businesses taking their own vehicles, as well as local and tourist foot passengers.
-I expect that the majority of tourists will still travel by air among the islands, changing rental cars as needed.
+The Superferry was used mainly by local residents and businesses taking their own vehicles, as well as local and tourist foot passengers.
+Most tourists still traveled by air among the islands, changing rental cars as needed.
 Due to a quirk in state law, the Superferry cannot transport rental cars (or other vehicles) without written permission of the registered vehicle owner.
-However, some rental car companies will allow their vehicles on the Superferry, and perhaps others will follow (check directly with the companies on whether they will allow one-way rentals, or rather will require their vehicles to be returned to their home islands).
+However, some rental car companies allowed their vehicles on the Superferry, with some even allowing one-way rentals.
+I took a National rental car on the Superferry round-trip between Maui and Oahu in January 2009, choosing a round-trip rather than a one-way rental since the one-way surcharge for the companies allowing one-way rentals was at least $400, much more than the one-way return trip fare for vehicle and passenger.

 5.6 Where are the road tunnels in Hawaii?